 Real Estate Investment Opportunities for Vietnamese Nationals

 The Malta Permanent Residence Programme offers Vietnamese expats the opportunity to invest in real estate.
 Malta has a reputation of having one of the best property markets in Europe.
 There’s no doubt that investments in Malta will offer high returns to Vietnamese buyers.
-Apart from the investment in the qualifying property which needs to be kept under the name of the Main Applicant, usually investors purchase a second property for rental investment.
+Apart from the investment in the qualifying property needed for Malta PR and which can be leased to third parties, usually investors also purchase a second property for further rental investments.

 Malta Permanent Residence for Vietnamese Nationals